 The District receives federal, state, and local funding through a number of programs.
 Payments made by these sources under contractual agreements are provisional and subject to redetermination based on filing reports and audits of those reports.
 Final settlements due from or to these sources are recorded in the year in which the related services are performed.
 Any adjustments resulting from subsequent examinations are recognized in the year in which the results of such examinations become known.
 District officials do not expect any significant adjustments as a result of these examinations.

-At June 30, 2023, the District has entered into a number of contracts related to school renovation projects.
-Projects were placed on hold as a result of the flooding experienced by the District (see note 16).
-Commitments outstanding are as follows at June 30, 2023 and will be satisfied through the capital projects fund:
+At June 30, 2024, the District has entered into a number of contracts related to school renovation projects.
+Commitments outstanding are as follows at June 30, 2024 and will be satisfied through the capital projects fund: